hugobombaca/hugobombaca.github.io/README.md

 # Hugo's Portfolio

-Welcome to my portfolio!
-I'm Hugo, a passionate data enthusiast with a keen interest in turning raw data into meaningful insights.
-Currently 24 years old, I'm on a journey to explore the vast world of data science and analytics, fueled by my love for extracting valuable insights from complex datasets.
+Welcome to my portfolio.
+I'm Hugo, an avid data enthusiast with a strong passion for transforming raw data into actionable insights.
+With 24 years under my belt, I'm currently immersed in the world of data science and analytics.
+Motivated by the challenge of extracting valuable insights from complex datasets, I'm dedicated to advancing my skills and making significant contributions in this dynamic field.

 ## About Me
 I'm Hugo, a 24-year-old data enthusiast with a deep passion for uncovering insights from data.
-My journey into the world of data analysis started with a certification in data analysis, and I'm currently pursuing a degree in data science to further enhance my skills and knowledge in this field.
-With a strong foundation in data analysis and a growing expertise in data science, I'm excited to continue my exploration and make meaningful contributions to the field.
+My journey into the world of data analysis started during my high school years, where I pursued a degree in Programming and Computing.
+This early exposure laid the groundwork for my interest in data analysis.
+Subsequently, I obtained a certification in data analysis and am currently pursuing a degree in data science to further enhance my skills and knowledge in this domain.
+With a robust background in data analysis and data science, I look forward to furthering my exploration and making meaningful contributions to this evolving field.

 ## Projects
 ### LSTM Forecasting Model